 So, What is vCPM?

-then vCPM would be cost per thousand viewable impressions
+then vCPM would be the cost per thousand viewable impressions

 What are viewable ad impressions?

-Viewable impressions are ad creatives that are actually seen by the users.
+Viewable impressions are ad creatives that the users actually see.
 But how would you determine which ads are seen?
-To simplify it, publishers have the MRC provided standards which define whether an ad would be considered as viewed or not:
+To simplify it, publishers have the MRC provided standards that define whether an ad would be considered as viewed or not:

-- For display ads, at least 50% of the ad (or ad pixels) should be visible on the user’s screen for more than 1 second.
+- For display ads, at least 50% of the ad (or ad pixels) should be visible on the user’s screen for over 1 second.

-- For large ads, at least 30% of the ad (or ad pixels) should be visible on the user’s screen for more than 1 second.
+- For large ads, at least 30% of the ad (or ad pixels) should be visible on the user’s screen for over 1 second.

-- And for in-stream video ads, at least 50% pixels should be visible on the user’s screen for more than 2 seconds.
+- And for in-stream video ads, at least 50% of pixels should be visible on the user’s screen for over 2 seconds.